arqtv/QBOX/SetupGuide.md

     https://pimylifeup.com/raspberry-pi-swap-file/

 4. Connect your Pi to the Internet and test the connection is working.
-Quick and easy is to ping 1.1.1.1
+A quick and easy test is to ping 1.1.1.1

 5. Open a terminal from your desktop if necessary and from your home directory download the "QBox_Start" zip file with